mattly/bork/Readme.md

 - **Orchestration**: There are plenty of good tools that do this already.
   [Fabric][] and [Capistrano][] come immediately to mind.
 - **Role Management**: Just include and/or source another config.
+- **Dependency Management**: This should be outsourced to your package manager, then managed inline in your scripts.
+For example, the 'rbenv' package should be installed before calling an rbenv source.
+This is coding 101.

+### Problems

+- Will likely need a way to rehash after things are installed.
+- Will need a way to add to $PATH for things like nodenv that don't go to path.

 ## Roadmap